Team Up

 • Person A: New questions (questions.js)

-• Person B: Visual redesign (styles.css, index.html)
+• Person B: Visual redesign (style.css, index.html)

-• Person C: New feature (script.js)
+• Person C: New feature (app.js)

 Each person works on different files.